tuwilof/fitting/README.md

 Fitting.save_test_data
 ```

-The tests.json file will be created
+The files will be created in ./fitting_tests/ path

 Example: